 Sole traders and partners who pay tax through Self Assessment should record the full invoice amounts as income, and then put CIS deductions in the dedicated section.

-HMRC will work out your liability – if you still owe tax, you need to pay it by 31 January, but it could also be that HMRC will owe you a refund.
+HMRC will work out your final bill.
+If you still owe tax, you need to pay it by 31 January, but it could also be that HMRC will owe you a refund.

 The process is different for limited companies, who can claim back CIS deductions through the monthly payroll scheme.